JustOdrep/PesateProject/README.md

 #### Database.py
 * Created with SQLAlchemy.
+* In the database, there is a table named "Ingredientes" with the following columns: ingredient name as a string, ingredient price as an integer, and purchase link as a string.
+* I decided to save the link so that the user can check in the prices page which product i selected.
+For example, flour has three very popular brands,  I wanted the user to be able see which brand I personally chose as the one that is saved in the database.

 * Database.py contains 4 functions:
     * *agregar_ingrediente:* Adds an ingredient to the table
     * *producto_precio:*  Web-scrapes the price of a product given its name and URL.
 Returns a dictionary with the product as the key and the price as the value.
     * *updatear_precio:* Calls all the above functions by first calling producto_precio for web-scraping, then adding the price to the table with agregar_ingrediente.
     *buscar_ingrediente:* Querys for the ingredient name and returns the price per kg/lt/unit.
 This function is used on the home tab when you select an ingredient

 #### Dblue.py
-* Uses the DolarSi API to get the selling value for the Dollar Blue.
+* The DolarSi API provides a simple and easy-to-use interface for retrieving the current exchange rates for various currencies in Argentina, including the selling value for the Dollar Blue.
+* I used the requests library to make the API request and the json library to parse the JSON response.

 #### MercadoPago.py
 * Shows the ingredient list in a dictionary with the keys being the product and the values the URL to webscrap